-In general, the concept is similar to the CIT concept in developed countries worldwide.
+In general, the concept is similar to the CIT approach used in developed countries worldwide.
 Taxable income is calculated as annual income minus expenses.
 It is only possible to deduct properly documented expenses provided that the expenses are connected with the taxable income.
 Dividends and capital gains are excluded from taxable income.
-Percentage of depreciation norms for fixed assets is fixed in the Tax Code and by substance is similar to IFRS principles.
-Loss carry forward is available without any limits in amount and time.
-The rules on carry forward of losses do not apply to losses generated during periods when a company has enjoyed tax benefits.
-There are thin capitalization rules.
-A CFC rule exists.
+The percentage of depreciation norms for fixed assets is set out in the Tax Code and is substantively similar to IFRS principles.
+Losses can be carried forward without limitation.
+The rules on the carrying forward of losses do not apply to losses generated during periods

-Transfer pricing in Uzbekistan
+Transfer pricing in Uzbek ristan

 Arm's length principle ✓ Since 2020

 Documentation liability ✓ Since 2022

 APA ✓ Since 2022

 Country-by-Country liability No -

 Master file-local file (OECD BEPS 13) applicable No -

 Penalty

 lack of documentation ✓ Less than 500 EUR.

-tax shortage ✓ 40% of tax shortage
+tax shortage ✓ 40% of tax shortage.

-Related parties Legal entities are considered to be interrelated: - legal entities if one legal entity directly or indirectly participates in another legal entity and the share of such participation in the charter capital exceeds 20% - an individual and a legal entity, if the individual directly or indirectly participates in the legal entity and the share of such participation in the authorised capital exceeds 20%.
+Related parties Legal entities are considered to be related: - legal entities are related if one legal entity holds a direct or indirect participation in another legal entity and the share of such participation in the charter capital exceeds 20% - an individual and a legal entity are related if the individual holds a direct or indirect participation in the legal entity and the share of such participation in subscribed capital exceeds 20%.

-Safe harbours No -
+Safe harbors No -

-Level of attention paid by Authority Tax 7/10
+Level of attention paid by Tax Authority 2023 is the first year TP reporting has to be submitted to the state authorities.
+The tax authorities may start audits on TP matters only after